 - Click on a Git integration.

-On the Repos tab of the integration page, you will see what repo groups you have enabled auto-import for.
+On the Repos tab of the integration page, see what repo groups you have enabled auto-import for.
 Auto-import applies to all repo projects within a repo group.
-Toggle this feature on or off at any point.
+Toggle this on or off at any point.

 Note: Toggling off auto-import for a repo group prevents future repos from that group from importing.
 It does not delete previously imported repos.